Leave this site

 Find out more about volunteering with our museum on the Essex Police Museum Volunteer page

-Our Active Citizens play a vital role in making the area in which we live, work, or visit, safer and less vulnerable to crime and antisocial behaviour.
+Our Active Citizens play a vital role in making our communities safer and less at risk of crime or antisocial behaviour.

-Many of our Active Citizens work with our community policing teams, but there are also opportunities to work alongside some of our specialist teams too.
-These include our Fraud Prevention Team, Hate Crime Team, Management of Sexual Offenders and Violent Offenders (MOSOVO) Team and our Cyber and Digital Forensic Team.
+Some of our Active Citizens support some of our specialist teams too.
+These include the Fraud Prevention Team, Hate Crime Team, MOSOVO Team (Management of Sexual Offenders and Violent Offenders), and our Cyber and Digital Forensic Team.

-We have Cadet Units in Basildon, Braintree, Castle Point and Rochford, Chelmsford and Maldon, Clacton, Colchester, Epping Forest, Harlow, Harwich, Southend, Thurrock and Uttlesford.
-Find out more on our Volunteer Police Cadet page or by following our Police Cadets on Twitter.
+We have Cadet Units across Essex, including Basildon, Braintree, Castle Point and Rochford, Chelmsford and Maldon, Clacton, Colchester, Epping Forest, Harlow, Harwich, Southend, Thurrock and Uttlesford.

 Independent custody visitors (ICV)